aldomatus/flask-sqlachemy_postgresql_rest-api/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 With this base you can make any flask code, modify the API and adapt it to your projects.
-It is important that you study the docker code to understand what is behind each file in both the Docker and the docker-compose.yml.

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/aldomatus/flask_rest_api/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/aldomatus/flask-sqlachemy_postgresql_rest-api/issues) for a list of proposed features (and known issues).